 In the case of smoked filet mignon, we would opt for just using the smoker box filled with wood chips since you won’t need all the burn time that comes with lighting a whole tube full of pellets.

-Set up your gas or charcoal grill for indirect cooking with the burners or a small amount of lit briquets on one side and plan for your meat to be on the other side.
+Set up your charcoal or gas grill for indirect cooking with the burners or a small amount of lit briquettes on one side and plan for your meat to be on the other side.

 For charcoal, keep the top and bottom vents mostly closed so the temperature doesn’t get up too high.

-If you are doing the reverse sear method, once the steaks hit no higher than 110°F internally, either crank the gas burners under the steaks or move them over to above the hot charcoal for 90-120 seconds each side as described above in the Reverse Sear section.
+If you are doing the reverse sear method, once the steaks hit 90°F internally, either move them over to above the hot charcoal or crank the gas burners under the steaks for 90-120 seconds each side as described above in the Reverse Sear section.

 After reverse searing the smoked filet mignon steaks, transfer them to a plate and let them rest, UNCOVERED for at least 5 minutes.